Pedro and I before the race

 At 5:45 last Sunday morning, I walked into the lobby of the Hilton Hotel on 53rd Street in Manhattan and joined the crowd getting ready to run the New York Marathon.
 I was amazed by the energy of groups of nylon-clad athletes waiting to head to Staten Island and the race’s start.

 There were runners from every country – big groups of Argentines, Brazilians, Dutch, and Australians (the Kenyans and Ethiopians had already been transported to the elite runner starting line, of course) and lots and lots of New Yorkers.
-Everyone was chatting excitedly, checking their running watches for the umpteenth time, re-knotting their shoes and scarfing down piles of New York bagels.
+Everyone was chatting excitedly, checking their watches for the umpteenth time, re-knotting their shoes and scarfing down piles of bagels.

 Finally I got onto the bus and sat next to my friend Pedro Madeira, the general manager of Joma USA, a Spanish soccer and running outfitter.
 As the bus whooshed into the midtown tunnel and out of Manhattan, Pedro told me about his time as general manager of Nike in Brazil and the business they built around the Brazilian national soccer team.